Trip Report: Mt. Langley

-Start at the trailhead of Tuttle Creek (my van wouldn’t make the entire dirt road, so walked an extra miles to the TH) and follow the trail until it crosses creek, heading north to Ashram.
+Start at the trailhead of Tuttle Creek (my van wouldn’t make the entire dirt road, so walked an extra mile to the TH) and follow the trail until it crosses a creek, heading north to Ashram.

 Turn south and begin route finding to the chute.
-You can see a “water fall” in the distance, that is the base of the chute.
+You can see a “waterfall” in the distance, which is the base of the chute.
 The route finding is so so, for people have cairned the way but often intersecting with other paths.

-As you begin ascending the chute, which you are not totally aware of doing, you quickly realize you have met the mental cruz, a long sandy ascent.
-Keeping a rock cliff on your left, the east, and the “water fall” on the right, the west, keep ascending.
+As you begin ascending the chute, which you are not totally aware of doing, you quickly realize you have met the mental crux, a long sandy ascent.
+Keeping a rock cliff on your left, the east, and the “waterfall” on the right, the west, keep ascending.
 Once the foliage stops you, cross the spring and continue up and over the rib.
 Now you are in the chute.
 Work your way west until you find the dry river bed.

 Take the dry river bed up.
-This is really not a river bed, but a water run off for snow melt during the spring.
+This is really not a river bed, but water runoff for snowmelt during the spring.

 You will come upon a bench, head for the saddle and brave the sand!
-Continue pushing you way up the chute to the top of the chute.
+Continue pushing your way up the chute to the top of the chute.